Kthom1/user-auth-without-devise/README.md

 rails s
 ```

+If you would like to try changing anything in the application, you can enable live reloading.
-To enable live reloading, in another terminal in the same directory run
+In another terminal in the same directory run

 ```bash
 bundle exec guard